kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 For example, with React I can tell someone, "solve your problem by using this pre-built component that so-and-so built."
 Much easier than "cut-and-paste this code block that so-and-so wrote but you'll have to ask so-and-so what to do next."

-And the end of the day, you need to ship product.
+At the end of the day, you need to ship product.
 Depending on what it takes to do that, a library or framework may be a means to that end.
 <h2>The complaints about performance</h2>
 JavaScript performance issues will always need to be taken seriously as our dependency on mobile rises.
 But the JS community has been attacking these issues for a long time, and will continue to do so.